 First, let’s start our discussion with a type of RV that you’ve probably heard about already – Class A diesel motorhomes or diesel pushers.
 These RVs are constructed on a specially-designed motor vehicle chassis.
-The large diesel engine on this motorhome is located in the rear of the coach, and it provides more torque compared to its gas powered counterpart.
-Having the engine in the rear also adds to the quietness and smoothness of the ride.
+The large diesel engine on this motorhome is located in the rear of the coach, and it provides more torque compared to its gas-powered counterpart.
+The location of the engine also helps provide a quiet and smooth ride.
 The diesel engine essentially pushes the motorhome down the road.
-Diesel motorhomes are the epitome of luxury RVs, which makes them great for long trips, and cross-country adventures.
-In many instances they are the perfect RV for the full-time RV’er.
+Diesel motorhomes are the epitome of luxury RVs, which makes them great for long trips and cross-country adventures.
+In many instances, they are the perfect RV for the full-time RVer.
 The diesel engine usually lasts longer and is more durable than the gas engine on other Class As but that makes them more expensive, too.

-A smaller type of motorhome, Class C motorhomes are usually built on a truck chassis and attached to the cab portion.
-Some manufacturers of Class C engines include Chevy, Ford, and Mercedes Benz.
-Class C RV’s have a distinctive “cab-over” profile that makes them easy to recognize (and provides an extra bed or storage space).
+A smaller type of motorhome, Class C motorhomes are usually built on a truck chassis.
+Gas and diesel options are available.
+Some well-known manufacturers of Class C engines include Chevy, Ford, and Mercedes Benz.
+Class C RVs have a distinctive “cab-over” profile that makes them easy to recognize (and provides an extra bed or storage space).
 Many Class C motorhomes offer similar amenities to their Class A counterparts, like kitchens, bathrooms, and slideouts, just on a smaller scale.
 Their shorter chassis also means these RVs can go places where larger RVs won’t fit, like some state park campsites.
 Numerous Class C floorplans are available, making this type of RV perfect for anyone that loves remote exploring and camping – especially families and couples who travel with friends.